acjay/taggy/README.md

   A PR to this readme with a fully working generic version would be much appreciated!

-  - IntelliJ currently flags the declaration line as an error, where the `@tagged` is applied.
-But fortunately, it doesn't flag places where the tagged types or helper methods are used.
-Hopefully, IntelliJ will eventually internally expand macros before checking syntax.

 - One known issue is that the Scala Meta compiler plugin for macro annotations appears to conflict with the code that ScalaPB produces.
 We solved this by moving our Protobuf `.proto` files into their own SBT subproject, without the macroparadise compiler option enabled.
 If you encounter any issues that seem similar, see if this approach works for you.

 ## Technologies

 This project uses [Scalameta](http://scalameta.org/) to generate a bunch of boilerplate for making tagged types as convenient as possible to work with.
-It requires [Shapeless](https://github.com/milessabin/shapeless/) for its implementation of type tagging, but perhaps in the future other options will be offered, too.
+It uses an implementation of tagged types [cut-and-pasted](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/typeoperators.scala#L25-L34) from [Shapeless](https://github.com/milessabin/shapeless/) for its implementation of type tagging, but perhaps in the future other options will be offered, too.

+Take a look at https://github.com/alexknvl/newtypes, which has a very similar purpose.
+I probably wouldn't have written this library had I known about it in advance.
+However, one possible advantage of the Shapeless-inspired approach here is the ability to abstract over the `@@` tagging operator.

 ## Running the demos